fomightez/sequencework/plot_expression_across_chromosomes/README.md

 The information extracted from the genome annotation file could easily be obtained from other sources, such as [YeastMine](http://yeastmine.yeastgenome.org/yeastmine/begin.do) in the case of yeast, but I choose to have the script parse the genome annotation file to try to keep it more broadly useable since one usually has such a file handy if performing RNA-Seq.
 This better allows use beyond what organisms are found exisitng mines using the [Intermine](http://intermine.org/) platform.

 Importantly, the plot script provided here is meant to be pipeline-agnostic.
 By way of contrast, DESeq2 can be used to plot fold changes in genomic space; however, it requires reading in data with `summarizeOverlaps`, as described [here](https://www.bioconductor.org/help/workflows/rnaseqGene/#plotting-fold-changes-in-genomic-space).
 Reading in data with `summarizeOverlaps` is just one of many of the routes to supplying count matrices into DESeq2.
 Additionally, you need to define gene models from GTF files by also constructing a TxDb object in DESeq2 prior to even being able to use `summarizeOverlaps` to generate count matrices.
 The plot_expression_across_chromosomes.py script provide here obviates many of those preparatory steps and makes it possible to take any route to generating such a plot.
 You can still use DESeq2 if you choose but with this script you aren't tied to using `summarizeOverlaps` and have the option to use any method, say tximport, to bring in counts.
 Similarly, NOISeq produces Manhattan plots for chromosomes as shown in [Figure 3 here](http://bioinfo.cipf.es/noiseq/lib/exe/fetch.php?media=noiseqbio_techreport.pdf), but then you are tied to NOISeq or have to do the analysis with at leat two different packages to get such a plot.
 Again, this script is meant to eliminate such additional steps, but still allow producing such plots.
+In fact, any method to produce a ratio of expression for a sample realtive a baseline sample should work to be able to plot and the script may even be applicable to expresion ratios made from microarray data.

 The script will automatically make a name for the output file based on the name data file provided and whether covering whole genome or certain chromosomes.